maiska/qubes-doc.rtd/user/hardware/certified-hardware.rst

 |Photo of the NitroPad X230|

 The `NitroPad X230 <https://shop.nitrokey.com/shop/product/nitropad-x230-67>`__ is a
 laptop based on the ThinkPad X230.
-It is certified for Qubes OS 4.
+It is certified for Qubes OS Release 4.

 Insurgo PrivacyBeast X230
 ^^^^^^^^^^^^^^^^^^^^^^^^^